Why You Should Start Using Behavioral Segmentation

 Behavioral Segmentation Examples for Consumer Brands

-B2C and D2C brands use different types of behavioral segmentation to improve their shopping experiences and add personalization for that drives revenue.
+B2C and D2C brands use different types of behavioral segmentation to improve their shopping experiences and add personalization that drives revenue.
 They look at customer behavior to influence the purchasing process, learning how to make their product easier to navigate, offer better recommendations, increase cart size, and build an intuitive user flow that matches the needs of their ideal, most loyal customers.

 Interested in improving your eComm funnel?
 Read our guide.